 The Company has in the past funded its liquidity requirements, including ongoing operating expenses and capital expenditures and investments, for the most part, through operating cash flows, debt financing and equity financing.
-The Company expects to continue this policy.
+Financing in Russia and certain other markets became more available and at a lower cost; this decreased the Group's weighted average cost of debt.

-The following table presents a summary of cash flows for the twelve months ended December 31st, 2009 and 2008:
+The following table presents a summary of cash flows for the twelve months ended December 31st, 2010 and 2009:

-Twelve months ended December 31 st 2009 2008 U.S . \$ Net cash inflows/(outflows) from operating activities 34,124 (623) Net cash outflows from investing activities (3,393) (13,654) Net cash outflows from financing activities (7,093) (2,075) Net increase/(decrease) in cash and cash equivalents 23,638 (16,352)
+Twelve months end led December 31 ^s 2010 2009 U.S . \$ Net cash inflows/(outflows) from operating activities (16.179) 34.169 Net cash outflows from investing activities (5.597) (3.393) Net cash inflows/(outflows) from financing activities 6.574 (7.138) Net increase/(decrease) in cash and cash equivalents (15.202) 23.638